 DSTU Note: This page and the other FHIR/SOA/Services page will be reconciled and collapsed to a single page during ballot reconciliation.

-Though FHIR Resources are primarily designed with for the RESTful HTTP-based implementation, it is not necessary to use a RESTful interface when exchanging the resources; one way that they can be exchanged is in the context of services.
-Service Oriented Architecture (SOA) is an architecture pattern using services to encapsulate and provide discreet pieces of application functionality to each other.
+Though FHIR resources are primarily designed with for the RESTful HTTP-based implementation, it is not necessary to use a RESTful interface when exchanging the resources; one way that they can be exchanged is in the context of services.
+Service Oriented Architecture (SOA) is an architecture pattern using services to encapsulate and provide discrete pieces of application functionality to each other.
 Services communicate by invoking public interfaces and exchanging information (as parameters and outputs) in accordance to a well-defined service contract.

 FHIR resources or bundles may be used as the parameters or outputs of service interfaces.